 Understanding Sensor Size

 Before we compare the sensor size of full-frame cameras with that of smartphones, it's essential to understand what sensor size means.
 The sensor is the part of the camera that captures the light and turns it into an image.
 Sensor size refers to the physical size of the sensor, usually measured in millimeters.
 The larger the sensor size, the more light it can capture, which results in higher image quality.
+Full-frame cameras, distinguished by their larger image sensors, offer a level of image quality that smartphones struggle to match.
+The size of the sensor matters significantly in photography, impacting various aspects of image capture and rendering.

 Full-Frame Camera Sensor Size